matthew-eiley/OPTION-PRICING/docs/2_european_dividend_stocks.md

 FIND THE CODE ASSOCIATED WITH THIS README [HERE](../src/2_european_dividend_stocks.py)

 ## Pricing Model: Black-Scholes-Merton
 The Black-Scholes-Merton (1973) formula adjusts the classic Black-Scholes framework by incorporating a continuous dividend yield $q$.
 Dividends reduce the effective cost of holding the stock, which lowers the present value of the underlying.
 In practice, this is modeled by replacing $S$ with $Se^{-qT} in the pricing formula.
 This model assumes exercise only at expiration (European-style).
-The model requires six inputs:
+This model requires six inputs:
 | Input | Description |
 | ----- | ----------- |
 | `S` |	Spot price of the underlying asset (i.e. current market price) |